 Your pet kitty’s hyperactive tail is the most expressive fragment of its body language.

 Other expressive aspects include its ears, eyes, and overall sitting/ standing/ lying positions.
-Regardless of the situation, it’s important to monitor your precious furball’s body language.
+Regardless of the situation, monitoring your precious furball’s body language is important.
 Learning how to decipher it will help you understand your cat’s emotions, needs, and possible reactions to its surroundings.